krzysztofzuraw/blog/blog/2019-10-15-xstate-input/index.md

 });
 ```

-Logic here is the same as in previous example but I'm changing `opacity`
+The logic here is the same as in the previous example but I'm changing `opacity`
 on state transitions.
 [Diagram](https://xstate.js.org/viz/?gist=e689e1c045769d47137a8338639e715a) also looks the same:

 ![label-machine](./label-machine.png)